Sphereon-Opensource/SSI-SDK-crypto-extensions/packages/oidf-resolution-tests/README.md

 # @sphereon/ssi-sdk-ext.jwt-service-test

-This package contains test code for the OIDF Resolution functionality, separated to avoid duplicate dependencies with the jwt-service package.
+This package contains test code for the OIDF Resolution functionality, separated to avoid circular dependencies with the jwt-service package.

 ## Purpose
 The test code had to be moved to a separate package because including `JwtService` agent plugin directly in the identifier-resolution package would create circular dependencies.